 Hello!
 I am a recent Ph.D. graduate from Columbia University with a focus in forest ecology, tree growth, & climate change.

 More than six years of experience in evaluating the impacts of climate change on forest communities.
 Experienced using quantitative statistics to assess forest carbon, resiliency, and regrowth in a changing climate.
 Passionate about implementing ecological data and theory to make a positive, impactful change that promotes the health of people and the planet.

-I am a Ph.D.
-Candidate in the Department of Ecology, Evolution, and Environmental Biology at Columbia University.
-Broadly, I am interested in research which seeks to understand the effect of climate change on global forests, their distributions, and their future.
-My current work examines Arctic treeline, or the transition zone between the Boreal Forest and Arctic Tundra in Alaska, USA and Northwest Territories, Canada.
-I enjoy linking field work to remote sensing tools so we may better understand this remote and extreme landscape.
-This work is a part of NASA's Arctic Boreal Vulnerability Experiment (ABoVE).
+My Ph.D. research examined Arctic treeline, or the transition zone between the boreal forest and Arctic tundra in Alaska, USA and Northwest Territories, Canada.
+I enjoy linking fieldwork to remote sensing tools so we may better understand this remote and extreme landscape.
+This research was a part of NASA's Arctic Boreal Vulnerability Experiment (ABoVE).
 My Ph.D. advisors are Drs.
 Natalie Boelman and Kevin Griffin.